rashidzeb/linux-fim-tool/README.md

 # linux-fim-tool
-User-space FIM tool for Linux web servers — SHA-256 baseline hashing, command output monitoring, and tamper-evident logs.
-Lighter than Tripwire and OSSEC.
-Root-free by design; system-level monitored commands may need sudo.

 A lightweight, user-space file integrity monitoring tool for Linux web servers, built as part of MSc Computing research at Bangor University.